leekelleher/leekelleher.com/input/_posts/2018-11-27-history-of-our-umbraco-package-names.md

 > Can someone explain the history behind the "Our.Umbraco.X" naming convention for packages?
 It seems it's used by only a few now #umbraco

 I [replied at the time](https://twitter.com/leekelleher/status/820727834536767488) - but felt an explanation longer than a couple of tweets would be nice, (and findable for future reference).
-I have a draft of this post sitting around for a while now, thought best to publish it!
+I had a draft of this post sitting around for a while now, thought best to publish it!

 <a href="https://www.flickr.com/photos/rikhelsen/6269167834/in/album-72157627950157764/" title="Umbraco community hacking"><img src="/assets/media/umb-collab.jpg" alt="IMG_4590"></a>